franekp/roospawn/README.md

 2. trzeba zdisable'ować toola add_new_task, bo on będzie interferować z naszym demonem podającym taski z kolejki

-# TaskDozer README
+# RooSpawn README

-This is the README for your extension "TaskDozer".
+This is the README for your extension "RooSpawn".
 After writing up a brief description, we recommend including the following sections.

 ## Features